cbor-wg/cddl/draft-ietf-cbor-cddl.md

 definition for a socket at all; this then means there is no way to satisfy the rule (i.e., the choice is empty).

-All definitions (plugs) for socket names must be augmentations, i.e., they must be using "/=" and "//=", respectively.
+As a convention, all definitions (plugs) for socket names must be augmentations, i.e., they must be using "/=" and "//=", respectively.

 To pick up the example illustrated in {{xmp-personaldata}}, the